Explore more insights

 Capitalise Aug 17, 2023

-A cash flow statement is a financial statement that provides a clear and concise overview of a company's cash movements over a specified period, typically a fiscal quarter or year.
+A cash flow statement is a financial document that provides a clear and concise overview of a company's cash movements over a specified period, typically a fiscal quarter or year.

 It should show how cash enters and exits the company through its operational, investing, and financing activities.
 The statement will help stakeholders understand the sources and uses of cash within an organisation, giving a more accurate picture of its financial health, than just examining profit or loss figures.